-People and the organization 4.
+4. People and the organization

-The Company's registered office is in Cyprus and its Norwegian subsidiary is based in Norway.
+The Company's registered office is in Cyprus and its Norwegian subsidiaries are based in Norway.
 The Company's operational perspective is the global shipping market.
 The Company has employees both in Cyprus and Norway.
-The administrative and corporate management of the Company has been provided by Arendals Dampskibsselskab AS until 1 July 2022.
 From 1 July 2022 management has been employed by the Company.
 The Company has 2 fulltime and 1 part time employees.
-One of the current three members of the Board of Directors is female.
+One of the current three members of the Board of Directors are female.

-Outlook
+5. Outlook

 The Company's strategy is to make countercyclical investments in quality ships bought at prices discounted to new building parity as well as projects with long-term secured cashflow, low residual risk, and solid returns on equity.
 The Company continues to evaluate investment opportunities in a range of vessel types and segments.
-The Company has a cash balance of USD 9,9 million at the end of 2023 which enables the Company to be in a position for further investments.
+The Company has a cash balance of USD 3,6 million at the end of 2024.